curl/trurl/trurl.md

 ## --punycode

-Uses the punycode version of the host name, which is how International Domain Names are converted into plain ASCII.
-If the host name is not using IDN, the regular ASCII name is used.
+Uses the punycode version of the hostname, which is how International Domain Names are converted into plain ASCII.
+If the hostname is not using IDN, the regular ASCII name is used.

 ## --query-separator [what]